-If you have questions, please call Blue Cross Community MMAI Member Services at 1-877-723-7702 (TTY: 711).
-We are available seven (7) days a week.
-Our call center is open Monday-Friday 8:00 a.m. - 8:00 p.m.
-Central time.
-On weekends and Federal holidays, voice messaging is available.
-If you leave a voice message, a Member Services representative will return your call no later than the next business day.
-The call is free.
-For more information, vices that our plan pays for What you must pay Physician/provider services, including doctor's office visits \$0 The plan will cover the following services: Medically necessary health care or surgery services given in places such as: physician's office certified ambulatory surgical center hospital outpatient department Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams given by your primary care provider, if your doctor orders it to see whether you need treatment Certain telehealth services including: behavioral health, sore throat, fever, cough, nausea and other non-emergency.
+Services that our plan pays for What you must pay Medically necessary health care or surgery services given in places such as: ○ physician's office \circ certified ambulatory surgical center hospital outpatient department Consultation, diagnosis, and treatment by a specialist • Basic hearing and balance exams given by your primary care provider, if your doctor orders them to find out whether you need treatment Certain telehealth services including: behavioral health, sore throat, fever, cough, nausea and other non-emergency.
 You have the option of receiving these services either through an in-person visit or via-telehealth.
 If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
 This telehealth service is offered through MDLIVE.
 Members will need to complete registration and be directed to complete a medical questionnaire upon first visit to the MDLIVE portal.
-Please contact MDLIVE at 1-888-680-8646 or visit the MDLIVE website at mdlive.com.
-Access to telehealth service can be completed through computer, tablet, smartphone, traditional phone and can include web-based video.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare.
-Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home.
-This benefit is continued on the next page vices that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) Telehealth services to diagnose, evaluate, or treat symptoms of a stroke.
-Telehealth services for members with a substance use disorder or co-occurring mental health disorder Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: you're not a new patient; and the check-in isn't related to an office visit in the past 7 days; and the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
-Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if: you're not a new patient; and the evaluation isn't related to an office visit in the past 7 days; and the evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment.
-Consultation your doctor has with other doctors by phone, the Internet, or electronic health record if you're not a new patient Second opinion by another network provider before surgery • Non-routine dental care.
-Covered services are limited to: surgery of the jaw or related structures, setting fractures of the jaw or facial bones, pulling teeth before radiation treatments of neoplastic cancer, or services that would be covered when provided by a physician.
+Please contact MDLIVE at 1-888-680-8646 or visitthe MDLIVE website at mdlive.com.
+Access to telehealth service can be completed through computer, tablet, smartphone, traditional phone and can include web- based video.

-If you have questions, please call Blue Cross Community MMAI Member Services at 1-877-723-7702 (TTY: 711).
-We are available seven (7) days a week.
-Our call center is open Monday-Friday 8:00 a.m. - 8:00 p.m.
-Central time.
-On weekends and Federal holidays, voice messaging is available.
-If you leave a voice message, a Member Services representative will return your call no later than the next business day.
-The call is free.
-For more information, visit bebsil com/mmai
+Services that our plan pays for What you must pay Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Telehealth services for members with a substance use disorder or co-occurring mental health disorder Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: you're not a new patient and the check-in isn't related to an office visit in the past 7 days and the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor and interpretation and follow-up by your doctor within 24 hours if: ○ you're not a new patient and the evaluation isn't related to an office visit in the past 7 days and